danieldriessen/ioBroker.google-home-nest/docs/en/supported_devices.md

 > [!NOTE]
 > This is the documentation in English.<br>
 > You can find the German version here: [🇩🇪 German documentation](../de/supported_devices.md)

+> [!NOTE]
+> This part of the adapter documentation still needs to be edited.